jhudson8/restful-redux/docs/action-creator.md

 * [createModelDataAction](#createmodeldataaction)

 #### createFetchAction / createGetAction
 Both functions are the same (depending on if you prefer a rest method-based name or a standard `fetch` name).
 Returns a redux action used to initiate an XHR to fetch model data.
+A Promise is also available as an attribute on all actions if needed.

 ##### options
 * ***id***: required model id